tomasztunik/gutenberg/packages/components/src/border-control/border-dropdown/README.md

 ### `onChange`: `( value: Object | undefined ) => void`

-A callback function invoked when the border color or style selections change.
+A callback invoked when the border color or style selections change.

 - Required: Yes